BOARD OF DIRECTORS

 Ronald Liss is a mechanical engineer and serial entrepreneur in import/distribution, retail, wholesale, real estate brokerage and commercial real estate development for over 30 years.
 In 2010 he founded Crutches To Haiti, an NPO which managed the national collection and shipping of surplus crutches and wheelchairs to Haiti.

-Dr. Simi Ranajee is CEO of the Centers for Analgesic Transformation, which is focused on opioid minimization.
-Previously Dr. Ranajee was Executive Vice President of ACCESS Medical, LLC a global medical communications firm dealing with digital media technologies.
+Dr. Simi Ranajee is CEO and Founder of IMISCO.
 She has over 25 years experience in selling and marketing complex products and services involving health and health care.
-Dr. Ranajee has a Ph.D. in Public Health from Commonwealth University, an M.B.A. in Marketing from Loyola University and holds board positions with the American Cancer Society (Women's Leadership Circle) and the American College of Healthcare Executives.
+Dr. Ranajee has a Ph.D. in Public Health from Commonwealth University, an M.B.A. in Marketing from Loyola University and holds board positions with APRA, the American Cancer Society (Women's Leadership Circle), and is President of Mission NEEM.
+TEDx.

 Mark Lundeen is a representative of the health insurance industry.
 He is an ardent supporter of reform to our medical system, having been a victim of medical fraud and abuse.